Welcome to Guitar River! A new site for guitar gear buyer's guides and reviews.

 Guitar River is reader-supported.
 We may earn a commission when you make a purchase using the links on our site.

-Buying your first electric guitar is a fun experience, but it can be overwhelming at first.
+Buying your first electric guitar is a fun experience, but it can be overwhelming.
 Having some fundamental knowledge of the instrument will help you as you shop.

-It’s easy to get bogged down in the technical details, which is why we’ve created this guide.
-There are a few essential things to know before you set out on your guitar buying journey.
+It’s easy to get bogged down in the technical details, so we’ve created this guide.
+There are a few essential things to know before you set out on your guitar-buying journey.
+Follow along, and you’ll be ready for your next guitar purchase.

 The style of the electric guitar is not just about aesthetics.
-There are some reasons for the different appearances, and we’ll cover the essentials.
+There are some reasons for the different appearances; we’ll cover the essentials.

 Body Type and Shape